Hutchinson takes over governors group as virus resurges

 “What I see that we’re experiencing in Arkansas right now with the surge of the Delta variant is going to be a likely experience in the coming months in other states as well,” Hutchinson told The Associated Press in an interview.

-Hutchinson this week kicked a series of town hall-style “conversations" he'll hold around the state aimed at encouraging people to get vaccinated.
-The first one was scheduled in Lonoke County, a rural county outside Little Rock where a little over a third of the population is fully vaccinated.
+Hutchinson this week kicked off a series of town hall-style “conversations" he'll hold around the state aimed at encouraging people to get vaccinated.
+The first one began Thursday in Lonoke County, a rural county outside Little Rock where a little over a third of the population is fully vaccinated.

 As in other red states, Arkansas’ ability to impose new restrictions because of the latest surge have been curbed by lawmakers angry about restrictions imposed last year.
 The measures approved by the majority-Republican Legislature include a ban on mask mandates or vaccine requirements by government entities, including schools.